blakewatson/htmlforpeople/src/12-css-basics.md

 <abbr title="Cascading style sheets">CSS</abbr> while doing it).
 ```

 The `<abbr>` tag helps visitors know what certain abbreviations or acronyms stand for.
-When you hover the term CSS in the document, you’ll get a helpful tooltip showing what it stands for.
+When you hover the term, CSS, in the document, you’ll get a helpful tooltip showing what it stands for.
 You put the abbreviation inside the tags, then use the `title` attribute for the full text.

 Let's give it some `text-decoration` to hint that visitors can interact with it.